iamturns/eslint-config-airbnb-typescript/README.md

 ### I wish this config would support [...]

 The goal of `eslint-config-airbnb-typescript` is to simply decorate `eslint-config-airbnb` with TypeScript support.
-All rules and settings are identical.
-It's a drop-in replacement for `eslint-config-airbnb`, including linting for JavaScript files.

 It's not a single config to cater for all TypeScript linting requirements.
 For additional functionality, alter your ESLint config file.
 For example:

 ```js
 module.exports = {